-Use the follo up. wing parameter in the file rttpd.conf to identify any object to be created on start- add-object Identifies an object that a client can request.
+Use the following parameter in the file rttpd.conf to identify any object to be created on startup.

+add-object Identifies an object that a client can request.
 This configuration option can also specify throttle times that are specific to this object, and override any global values that have been set.
-See page 175 object-map Defines an object mapping.
+See page 182 object-map Defines an object mapping.
 Object mapping changes the internal name of an object when a user requests it.
 This allows a username to be included in the object name in order for each user to get a unique object.
 For example if a user called 'userX' requests /HN/NEWSSTORY/1234, the object could be mapped to /HN/NEWSSTORY/userX/1234.
-See page 179 Example: object-map "/MYCHANNELS/%1" "/CHANNELS/%u/%1" object-map "/ABC/%1/%2" "/DEF/%2/%1" where %u is the username and %1 and %2 are strings to be matched in the pattern.
+See page 186 Example: object-map "/MYCHANNELS/%1" "/CHANNELS/%u/%1" object-map "/ABC/%1/%2" "/DEF/%2/%1" where %u is the username and %1 and %2 are strings to be matched in the pattern.
 Each object-map entry can identify up to 9 strings (%1 to %9). default-type Sets the default sub-type parameter for all objects.
-See page 178 add-type- mapping Adds a sub-type mapping, which changes the sub-type of an object when a user requests it.
+See page 185 add-type- mapping Adds a sub-type mapping, which changes the sub-type of an object when a user requests it.
 You can have any number of entries.
 Object names are matched in the order given.
 Asterisk "" is used as a wildcard character.
-See page 178 Purging objects • ies enable you to specify different purging times for different objects (purging e object from the Liberator's cache).
-These are configured using the following n add-object: The examples be elow show how these options can be used to configure object purging. purge-time Number of minutes after midnight on Sunday to start purging.
+See page 185 parameters within add-object: